kaievns/kinda-player/README.md

-controls     | 'prev play stop next mute list' | the list and order of the control buttons showFx       | 'fade'                          | popup version visual effect showDuration | 400                             | popup version visual effect duration
-size:        | 'full'                          | 'full' or 'mini'
-volume:      | 100                             | initial sound volume
-useID3:      | true                            | will overwrite the titles when ID3 tags available
-loop:        | true                            | automatically go the the next position when finished showPlaylist | null                            | null for auto, or true|false to enforce
+controls     | 'prev play stop next mute list' | the list and order of the control buttons showFx       | 'fade'                          | popup version visual effect showDuration | 400                             | popup version visual effect duration size         | 'full'                          | 'full' or 'mini' volume       | 100                             | initial sound volume useID3       | true                            | will overwrite the titles when ID3 tags available loop         | true                            | automatically go the the next position when finished loopDealy    | 4000                            | delay in ms between songs in a loop showPlaylist | null                            | null for auto, or true|false to enforce